MobilityDB/MobilityDB/contrib/pdal/README.md

 - PDAL ≥ 2.6 (CMake config exposed at `/usr/local/lib/cmake/PDAL/`)
 - libpq + libxml2
-- A target database with the `mobilitydb` and `pointcloud` extensions loaded (a single `CREATE EXTENSION mobilitydb CASCADE` against a `POINTCLOUD=ON` install is enough — `pointcloud` is pulled in by the control file's `requires =` clause).
+- A target database with the `mobilitydb` and `pointcloud` extensions loaded.
+A single `CREATE EXTENSION mobilitydb CASCADE` against a `POINTCLOUD=ON` install is enough; `pointcloud` is pulled in by the control file's `requires =` clause.

 ### Pre-flight check before a real ingest

-Before kicking off a multi-GB drone LAS ingest, run the pre-flight script — it catches the common first-flight failure modes (missing extension, missing pcid, wrong column type, missing id column for append/upsert) in under a second:
+Before kicking off a multi-GB drone LAS ingest, run the pre-flight script.
+It catches the common first-flight failure modes (missing extension, missing pcid, wrong column type, missing id column for append/upsert) in under a second: